sveltejs/svelte/site/content/blog/2022-06-01-whats-new-in-svelte-june-2022.md

 - [svelte-mutable-store](https://github.com/feltcoop/svelte-mutable-store) is a Svelte store for mutable values with the `immutable` compiler option
 - [svelte-damped-store](https://github.com/aredridel/svelte-damped-store) is a derived writable store that can suspend updates while [svelte-lens-store](https://github.com/aredridel/svelte-lens-store) is a functional lens over Svelte stores
-- [svelte-persistent-store](https://github.com/furudean/svelte-persistent-store) is a writable svelte store that saves and loads data from Window.localStorage or Window.sessionStorage.
+- [svelte-persistent-store](https://github.com/furudean/svelte-persistent-store) is a writable svelte store that saves and loads data from `Window.localStorage` or `Window.sessionStorage`.

 Did we miss anything?
 Join us on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.com/invite/yy75DKs) to add your voice.